EmmanuelKusi23/Marathon-Performance-Prediction-Figshare-Data-/README.md

 ```

 ## Modeling & Cross-Validation
+We used scikit-learn pipelines to train regression models predicting pace (minutes per km) for each run.
+We first compared several models with 3-fold cross-validation.
+The table below summarizes results (mean MAE and R² over folds):
 We compare Ridge, Lasso, and Random Forest regressors using 5-fold CV (scoring: MAE, R²).

 ```python